Saints Row (2022 video game): Plot

-On the first day of work for Marshall Defense Industries, the Boss apprehends a notorious criminal known as "The Nahualli", but is denied a performance bonus by the strict superior, Gwen Theriault.
-Nevertheless, the Boss returns to a rented apartment to celebrate this success with friends and roommates Eli, Kevin, and Neenah.
+On their first day of work for Marshall Defense Industries, the Boss apprehends a notorious criminal known as "The Nahualli" (Christian Lenz), but is denied a performance bonus by their strict superior, Gwen Theriault (Toks Olagundoye).
+Nevertheless, the Boss returns to their rented apartment to celebrate their success with their friends and roommates: Eli, Kevin, and Neenah.
 Although affiliated with rival groups (Kevin with the Idols and Neenah with Los Panteros), the four remain more loyal to each other, and often engage in criminal activities together to afford their rent and student loans.

-The Boss later helps Marshall recover a stolen Mayan artifact known as the Hummingbird Codex from a Panteros smuggling convoy, narrowly evading the gang's leader, Sergio Velez.
-Company founder Atticus Marshall praises the Boss and gives a swift promotion to head of security of an unveiling gala for the Codex.
+The Boss later helps Marshall recover a stolen Mayan artifact known as the Hummingbird Codex from a Panteros smuggling convoy, narrowly evading the gang's leader, Sergio Velez (David DeSantos).
+Company founder Atticus Marshall (Darin DePaul) praises the Boss and gives them a promotion to head of security at an unveiling gala for the Codex.
 The Idols and the Panteros both attack the gala to steal the artifact, with the former succeeding.
-Although the Boss saves the life of Marshall board member Myra Starr, this results in a firing by Atticus for failing to protect the Codex.
+Although the Boss saves the life of Marshall board member Myra Starr (Anna Vocino), Atticus fires them for failing to protect the Codex.

 The following evening, Kevin and Eli attend an Idols party at a local resort, which is attacked by Los Panteros.
-Eli is injured, and one of the Idols' leaders is killed by the quartet after Kevin refuses an order to kill his friends.
+Eli is injured, and one of the Idols' leaders is killed by the group after Kevin refuses an order to kill his friends.
 With both the Panteros and the Idols now targeting them, the group resolve to start their own criminal organization.
 They use an abandoned church as their headquarters, and adopt the moniker "The Saints".

 The Saints take on the Idols and Los Panteros to gain territory, and to spite Marshall, the Boss helps Eli defeat Gwen in her favorite LARP tournament.
 To cover the operational costs, the group decide to rob a shipment of Federal Reserve cash on board a Marshall-protected train.
-The Boss breaks the Nahualli out of Marshall's private prison to assist them with the heist, and forms a bond with him.
+The Boss breaks the Nahualli out of Marshall's private prison to assist them with the heist, subsequently forming a bond with him.
 The Saints fend off the Panteros (with the Nahualli personally killing Sergio) and escape the train with the money.
 The Boss and Kevin later steal the Hummingbird Codex back from the Idols' base of operations aboard a yacht, killing two more of the gang's leaders in the process.
 (Note: The remaining Idols leaders can be subsequently encountered and killed in side missions.)